sundeepk1/tagalong-page/content/post/understanding-DevOps-SRE-SysAdministrators.md

 > “Site Reliability Engineering (SRE) is a discipline that incorporates aspects of software engineering and applies them to infrastructure and operations problems.”

-At this point I would like to highlight a popular quote from Google - “class SRE implements DevOPs”.
+At this point I would like to highlight a popular quote from Google - “class SRE implements DevOps”.
 SRE was developed by Google, in 2003 as a result of few developers maintaining the IT infrastructure.
 SRE focuses on the reliability of the software.

 SRE is said to be a practice and provides various guidelines to achieve reliability, which in turn leads to customer satisfaction.
 Here the focus is on maintaining a service or system such that it’s highly available, scalable and meets the needs of the end users.
 When Devops talks about automation, SRE talks about what to automate, how to identify what to automate etc. Explaining SRE requires a separate post in itself.